rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! quote "he shall wound the heads over many countries"

-## Messianic Age

-there are actual effects today and clear evidence that we are living in the messianic age. who doesn't know the name Christ, or the name "Yahweh" referencing the concept of a creator, monotheistic God who spoke the world into being. is Christ ruling, or not? are we waiting for the second coming of Christ? or are we waiting for something else?
+There are actual effects today and clear evidence that we are -- right now -- living in the messianic age.

-we have heretics, which is different, arguably better, than pagans.
+Who doesn't know the name Christ?
+Or is unfamiliar with the story of the monotheistic God who spoke the world into being, and who so loved the world that He gave His only begotten Son?

-even anti-Christians use a Christian ethic to judge and criticize Christianity.
+Even openly anti-Christian atheists use a Christian ethic to judge and criticize Christianity.
-Our entire notion of universal human rights and dignity...
+Our entire notion of universal human rights and dignity is based entirely on Christianity.
+Perhaps the difficulty in accepting that we are living in the *messianic age* is that the evil we see around us is not due to Satan, but due to our sin, turning away from the Lord of this world.

+Is Christ ruling in the midst of His enemies, or not?
+Are we waiting for the second coming of Christ?
+Or are we waiting for the start of a future millenium?